-a.
-Marking/assessing students' assessments is the responsibility of the trainer and assessor a.
-Monitoring student progress
+- a.
+Marking/assessing students' assessments is the responsibility of the trainer and assessor - b.

-- b.
 Reviewing students' academic results and determining the need for intervention is the responsibility of the Course Coordinator. - c.
 A failure to meet the course progress requirements may result in the Institute reporting the student to DHA. - d.
 Students should refer to the student grievances, complaints and appeals policy before lodging an appeal.